iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/comssitesection.md

     </li>
 </ul>

-Learn more with the following resources:
+Learn more with the following resources
 ---------------------------------------

 <ul class="panelContent cardsF cols cols2">